Your Pendultus Premium Stock Newsletter Guide and FAQ

 When do you recommend that I buy or sell a stock?

-It is up to the individual and their accredited financial advisor to decide when to buy or sell a stock.
+While we provide guidance, It is up to the individual and their accredited financial advisor to decide when to buy or sell a stock.
 There are simply too many factors involved in financial planning to make blanket recommendations for each investor.

 Are you a certified financial planner or investment advisor?